 For this reason, a WiFi humidity sensor works best since you only need to look at your phone to see the current values.

 The same principle applies to guitar or violin cases, incubators, reptile cages, greenhouses, etc.

 Home & Safety

 There are many things that need to stay in a particular humidity range to stay safe at home.
-Examples such as guitar cases, green-room, cigar boxes, a humidor, or even remotely monitor your vacation home.
+Examples such as guitar cases, greenhouse, cigar boxes, a humidor, or even remotely monitor your vacation home.

 Looking at the humidity graph you may notice it is gradually trending higher, maybe after lots of rain or bad weather.

 This might indicate a possible water leak in that room.

 Bedroom or Baby Room Monitor